Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023

 - Middle-aged and young individuals who have mild hypothyroidism symptoms

-- People who have TSH values of 10 mIU/L or above.
+- Individuals who have TSH levels of 10 mIU/L or above.

 - Young and middle-aged, individuals who have a risk of cardiovascular diseases.